vlonje20/dev-init-app/CICD-Integration.md

 # 1. Jenkins GitHub Intergrations:
   - Go to Dashboard and create a 'new project' (+ New Item)
   - Enter 'jenkins project' name and select Freestyle project and click OK
+  - Under Github project/Project url, paste your github project url
   - Under "Source Code Management", select Git
   - Copy the GitHub project URL and paste on Repository URL.
   - Set your Credentials: